willidad/wkcharts/defectTracker/defects.md

 11. ??
 Clustered bar chart: Tooltips flicker (show / hide) when moving over a cluster.
 Should only change when moving between clusters (page 5)

+29: Resize during brush dragging: Brush area is not correctly resized when resize event is triggered during brushing (e.g. if scrollbar becomes visible) while mouse moves outside of chart area.
+Reproduce on page 11)

-13. ??
+No Fix 13. ??
 Page 6: Brush area are not set initially -empty brush.
 Should we set to full range again (as in earlier versions)

-29: Resize during brush dragging: Brush area is not correctly resized when resize event is triggered during brushing (e.g. if scrollbar becomes visible) while mouse moves outside of chart area.
-Reproduce on page 11)
+No Fix 9.
+Area Charts (hor and verAreas): areas are colored with opacity 0.7.
+Color legends and tooltip colors are Use opacity there too, or go back to opacity 1 for ares